taupecatstudios/wp-framework-pantheon/README.md

 ## Other Notes

 While this is intended for use with projects for Taupecat Studios, feel free to fork and modify for your own projects.

+This framework uses [Vagrant](https://vagrantup.com) with [VirtualBox](https://www.virtualbox.org/) for the development environment.
+In order to work, you should have the following Vagrant plugins installed on your host system:

+* vagrant-bindfs
+* vagrant-hostmanager
+* vagrant-share
+* vagrant-triggers
+* vagrant-vbguest